pmpinto/blog/_posts/2020-04-24-working-from-home-will-affect-your-productivity.md

 Let's just flip the coin and see what's on the other side.

 Let's say you actually feel more productive working from home.
 Let's say you feel less stressed when doing so.
 Should it be any different?

 Should you be forced to work in conditions you don't feel comfortable with?
 With constant interruptions, unpleasant lighting and thermal conditions and loud colleagues, just to name a few…

+The good thing about remote work is that you have the option to work from whenever you want.
+If you don't feel like working from home, you can go to a co-working space, a coffee shop down the street or even a natural park.
+As long as you have internet, you'll be just fine.
+On the other hand, while on quarantine, we're all forced to work from home.
+And that's a significant difference.

+When you're forced to work in a specific environment, be it at home or in an office, you can imagine a lot of things can go wrong.

 A couple of months ago I reached out to my manager and asked to work from home whenever I felt like not going to the office.
 {: .lead }